BatedUrGonnaDie/salty_bot/README.md

+**WARNING
+Salty is currently going through a complete rewrite with a lot of complete API breaking changes.
+If you are basing a bot off of this project functions may change at any time
+Warning**

 Twitch chat bot with Twitch, Osu, YouTube, SRL, and LoL API integration.

 Coded with Python 2.7.
 Dependencies are located in requirements.txt.